Effective Ways to Treat Neck Pain

 - Massage technique: Rub your hands over the nape of the neck, up and down, using a light pressure.
 Now, using the same action, treat the area from your ears to your shoulders.
 Do this 10 times for each area.
 Then knead your neck and shoulders, “picking up” the muscles between your fingers and thumb and moving over each section.
 Do this 10 times.

 - In order to stretch and strengthen the neck, tilt the head downwards as much as you can and then tilt it backwards as far as you can go.
 When you tilt it back, open your mouth as if you were going to yawn, to release muscular tension.

 - Another option is to repeat the above exercise, while applying light pressure at the nape of the neck when moving the head down, and on the forehead when moving the head back.

 - Try yoga.
 Yoga is excellent for muscular pain relief, and works the entire body.
 It will give you a great stretch and it helps combat stiffness.
 One class per week will work wonders.

-Natural remedies to relieve neck pain
+Natural remedies to treat neck pain

 In addition to the exercises, which should be done every day (and not only when your neck hurts), here are some natural treatments to relieve that tension that just won’t let you rest:

 - Prepare a warm bath.
-Then make an infusion which contains two tablespoons of honey, four lettuce leaves, and the peel of three oranges.
+Then make an infusion which contains two tablespoons of honey, four lettuce leaves and the peel of three oranges.
 To do this, boil a pint of water, then add the ingredients and let them steep for 20 minutes.
 Strain and add to the bath water, then get in!
 This will help relax your neck.